Tearran/ITW_TCG/README.md

 # Cost

-The required Water Energy, Flora Energy, and Fauna Energy that must be paid before a card may be played.
+The required Energy that must be paid before a card may be played.

 ---